NunoAntunesRibeiro/NunoAntunesRibeiro.github.io/_pages/about.md

 <h3>News</h3>

+- <b>June 2024:</b> Asst.
+Prof. Nuno Ribeiro visited the City University of Hong Kong (CityU) and the Hong Kong Polytechnic University (PolyU).
+During his visit, he delivered two seminar talks entitled “From Predictive to Prescriptive Analytics in Airport Capacity Management” [link](https://www.polyu.edu.hk/aae/news-and-events/event/2024/6/20---research-seminar---dr-nuno-ribeiro/) and [link](https://www.sdsc.cityu.edu.hk/news-event/seminars/predictive-prescriptive-analytics-airport-capacity-management).
+These visits have opened up potential collaborative research topics and opportunities for the exchange of students and researchers.

-- <b>May 2024:</b> Assistant Professors Nuno Ribeiro and Karthyek Murthy have been awarded by the [Institute of Industrial and Systems Engineers](https://www.iise.org/Details.aspx?id=47679) for their excellence in teaching Modeling & Simulation courses, specifically the 40.015 Simulation Modelling and Analysis course at SUTD.
+- <b>May 2024:</b> Asst.
+Profs.
+Nuno Ribeiro and Karthyek Murthy have been awarded by the [Institute of Industrial and Systems Engineers](https://www.iise.org/Details.aspx?id=47679) for their excellence in teaching Modeling & Simulation courses, specifically the 40.015 Simulation Modelling and Analysis course at SUTD.

 - <b>February 2024:</b> The work carried out as part of the project on [Resilient Airspace Operations for Singapore](https://asi.sutd.edu.sg/research-projects/resilient-airspace/) have been shortlisted for the prestigious [ATM Awards 2023](https://www.airtrafficmanagement.net/article/atm-awards-2023-shortlist), standing alongside renowned industry entities such as Airways (New Zealand), ENAIR (Spain), ENAV (Italy), Eurocontrol Network Manager (Belgium) and the European Satellite Services Provider (France and Spain).